Note: only do this if you have been explicitly asked to do so.

 - The exact command line that you used when you had the problem (in a text file)

-- The full stack trace (program output in the console) from the start of the run to the end or error message (in a text file)
+- The full log output (program output in the console) from the start of the run to the end or error message (in a text file)

 - A snippet of the BAM file if applicable and the index (.bai) file associated with it